tcorral/widget-extension/README.md

 - Create a model.xml
 - An index.html with a ng-include directive that will load the template.

+### Blackboxed widget:
+- Input data:
+	- Dependencies are added in the model.xml and read by the base-widget.
+	- Main Module and main template are added in the model.xml.

 ## Run example:

 For developing locally without portal: